CloudVLab/terraform-lab-foundation/solutions/asm_cluster/README.md

 ## Using Input Values

 __NOTE:__ Qwiklabs requires some values to be defined as part of the provisioning process.

+#### Variant

+In order to consume this module, you must use a variant which allows at least 8vCPUs or more as per Anthos Service Mesh requirements.

 #### Qwiklabs Properties
 ```